a-rium/xmlparser/README.md

 Its main appeal is its simplicity, both in implementation and its usability.By design, this module does not offer any kind of formal XML validation, focusing instead on flexibility and ease-of-use.

 This module was born from the need of a simple XML parser who leaves all the namespaces logics up to the user, treating them just as a special kind of attributes.

-# TODO
-- Add support for the default namespace